Degrees to Radians Converter

 Learn more about degrees.

-A radian is the measurement of angle equal to the start to the end of an arc divided by the radius of the circle or arc.[2]
-1 radian is equal to 180/π, or about 57.29578°.
+A radian is the measurement of angle equal to the length of an arc divided by the radius of the circle or arc.[2]
+1 radian is equal to 180/π degrees, or about 57.29578°.
 There are about 6.28318 radians in a circle.

 The radian is the SI derived unit for angle in the metric system.
 Radians can be abbreviated as rad, and are also sometimes abbreviated as c, r, or R. For example, 1 radian can be written as 1 rad, 1 c, 1 r, or 1 R.